brillout/wildcard-api/docs/readme.template.md

 To do authentication you need the HTTP headers such as the `Authorization: Bearer AbCdEf123456` Header or a cookie holding the user's session ID.

 For that you pass the request object `req` to `getApiResponse(req)`:
-This request object `req` is provided by your server framework (express/koa/hapi) and holds information about the HTTP request such as the HTTP headers.
+This request object `req` is provided by your server framework (Express/Koa/Hapi) and holds information about the HTTP request such as the HTTP request headers.

 For example with Express: